Sage-Bionetworks-IT/lambda-finops-email-totals/README.md

 This email address will appear is the `From` field, and must be [verified](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html) before emails will successfully send.

+#### SkipRecipients

+A skip-list of recipient addresses, never send emails to these addresses.

 #### RestrictRecipients